penoonan/app/README.md

 #Sketch

 Sketch is a tiny framework for creating well-structured MVC applications in Wordpress.
-Right now Sketch is focused on making it easier to create menu pages where site admins can work with data, since that's the interface through which most of an application's heavy lifting is done.
-We'll add support for more features (custom post types, taxonomies, metaboxes, etc) as we go along.
+Right now Sketch is focused on making it easier to create menu pages where site admins can work with data, as well as custom post types and metaboxes.
+We'll add support for more features as we go along.

 ##What Makes Sketch Unique?